raymondfx/hyperledger-ledger/demo/AcmeDemoWorkshop.md

 There is already a skeleton of the Acme controller in place, you can run it as follows.
 (Note that beyond establishing a connection it doesn't actually do anything yet.)

-To run the Acme controller template, first run Alice and Faber so that Alice can prove her education experience:
+To run the Acme controller template, first run Whistleblower and Journalist so that Whistleblower can prove her education experience:

 Open 2 bash shells, and in each run: